vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/others.md

 ## Image Mark

 GFM supports marking pictures by ID suffix so that pictures are only displayed in a specific mode.
-We support both GitHub's markup and the easy markup `#light` and `#dark`.
+We support both GitHub’s markup and the easy markup `#light` and `#dark`.

 You can enable it using `imageMark` option.